Coq au vin blanc is a French recipe of chicken in a white wine sauce, my recipe uses chicken legs, lots of bacon, mushrooms, and baby onions.

 The whole baby potatoes are not quite so “trad” but I think that it makes a wonderful addition and turns this into a great one-pot meal.

 I choose to use just chicken legs as it makes this dish a perfect meal for two people.
-Let’s face it they also taste awesome!
+Let’s face it they also taste awesome, I take the same approach with my basque chicken recipe!

 Some people add cream to their sauce.
 But it really adds nothing as far as I am concerned and it certainly is not traditional, so I go with no cream!